 ABOUT ME

-My name is Maariyah, I’m a British-Pakistani from London currently working as a Marketing Manager.
+My name is Maariyah, I’m a British-Pakistani from London.

-I have a BA in Liberal Arts with a Film major and English minor, but I’m currently pursuing a part-time Master’s course in South Asian Studies.
-My academic writing is usually concerned with these subject areas, particularly Bollywood.
+I hold a BA in Liberal Arts with a Film major and English minor, and I recently completed my Masters in South Asian Studies.
+My academic writing is usually concerned with these subject areas, particularly Bollywood cinema.

-I’ve put this page together to share my personal and academic work from the last few years so have a read and let me know if anything interests you.
+I’ve put this site together to share my professional and academic work from the last few years, so have a read and let me know what you think!

 I’ve written papers on contemporary global novels, South Asian leftist literature, East Asian popular cinema, contemporary European films, anti-capitalist and anti-colonial doctrine, film and religion, Bollywood cinema, classical and biblical contexts in literature and even Beyoncé.